hannah-hwang/reading-notes/read02.md

 # Read: 02 The Coder's Computer Notes

-***Text Editors*** are software or website that allows you to write and manage text; helps you write code and build websites
+***Text Editors*** are software programs or programs within a website that allows you to write and manage text.
+They help you write code and build websites.

   -name files appropriately by the file type ( .html, .css, etc)